jlangch/venice/doc/readme/recursion.md

 ```

 The profiler reveals that the TCO variant is way more efficient.
 The simple recursion
 computes the same fibonacci number over and over again.
-Even with memoization it cannot
+Only with memoization it almost
 compete with the TCO variant.
 Moreover the simple recursion suffers from a memory problem
 and stack overflow when applied for larger numbers.